 When are practices?
 No weekday or Saturday practices.
 Just show up at your scheduled division time on Sunday ready to play.

-Where is Fall Lacrosse played?
-Sicard Hollow Athletic Complex (new players) & Rathmell Sports Park (experienced players).
+Where is Autumn Lacrosse Series played?
+Sicard Hollow Athletic Complex , Vestavia.

 Will my son or daughter be playing with friends from their school?
 Fall Lacrosse is non community specific.

-How long is a clinic/game session?
+How long is a game session?
 90 minutes.

 What is the clinic/game session schedule?
-The game & division schedules are determined once registration closes and we know how many players we have.
+Schedules are determined once registration closes and we know how many players we have.
 This occurs approximately one week prior to the start of play.
-We typcially start the younger age groups at 1pm with the last session at 4:00pm (90 minute time blocks).
+We typically start the younger age groups at 12:30 pm with the last session at 3:30pm (90 minute time blocks).

 | Lacrosse Helmet